charityadeleke-sudo/Devops-training/README.md

 # Devops-training
 This repository is for my Devops learning.
+I am glad to be doing this.